icodeforlove/string-saw/README.md

 - last (run after match to get a specific index)
 - trim (can trim against array, or single match)
 - join (works normally if context is an array)
+- each (works normally if context is an array)
 - filter (works normally if context is an array)
 - slice (works normally if context is an array)
 - split (works normally if context is an array)